code4romania/seismic-risc/README.md

 ## Getting started

-Risc Seismic API is a Django application, built on top of Python 3.9+ with a PostgreSQL database.
+Risc Seismic backend is a Django application, built on top of Python 3.9+ with a PostgreSQL database.
 The Client is a React single page application.

 ### Pre-requisites